 They’re seriously so flavorful.
 I dare you to try not to eat them all.

-FAQs and Tips for making Instant Pot carnitas tacos
+FAQs and Tips for making Instant Pot pork carnitas

 What kind of meat is carnitas?